Beth3346/elr-sass-style-guide/README.md

 + Avoid third-party frameworks if possible.
 + These are usually bloated and styles must be overridden constantly.
 + If you must use a framework ensure that you remove unused styles.
-+ If you can build your own framework with mixins that work for you.
++ If you can, build your own framework with mixins that work for you.

 #### Helper Classes
 + Helper classes are great for quick prototyping and initial layouts.